hussain534/fisa01/fisa01/readme.txt

-The programm is built with jdk 9.0.4 considering the towns A, B,C,D and E. extract fisa01.zip and copy fisa01 in ur local folder.
+The programm is built with jdk 9.0.4 considering the towns A, B,C,D and E.
+Download the code as zip from https://github.com/hussain534/fisa01 Extract fisa01(inside the fisa01-main) from fisa01-main.zip and copy fisa01 in ur local folder.
 If fisa01 is copied in folder "test" in G drive cd G:\test

 NOTE:
 TryMe is the java program that has the logic to compute the distance along a certain route, the number of different routes between two towns, and the shortest route between two towns
-TestRunner is the Junit java test program for TryMe and can be used to test the inputs and all the 10 cases AssignSlots is the java program to assign sessiones in tracks.
+TestRunner is the Junit java test program for TryMe and can be used to test the inputs and all the 10 cases

-G:\test>G:\Hussain\softwares\jdk-9.0.4\bin\java -jar fisa01/AssignSlots.jar fisa01/AssignSlots

 G:\test>G:\Hussain\softwares\jdk-9.0.4\bin\java -jar fisa01/trainroute.jar fisa01/TryMe
 G:\test>G:\Hussain\softwares\jdk-9.0.4\bin\java -jar fisa01/testcases.jar fisa01/TestRunner

+NOTE:
+AssignSlots is the java program to assign sessiones in tracks.
+G:\test>G:\Hussain\softwares\jdk-9.0.4\bin\java -jar fisa01/AssignSlots.jar fisa01/AssignSlots

 Example of execution.